daniel-beet/acme.sh.wiki-clone/dnsapi.md

 acme.sh --issue --dns dns_ddnss -d example.com
 ```

+If you find any bugs of ddnss.de API, please report here: https://github.com/Neilpang/acme.sh/issues/2230

 ## 75. Use NLnetLabs NSD

 You need to export two variables.
 Your zonefile which the script will automatically edit: